 A time stack is a 3D array, NLAT x NLON x (2*DTIME+1), centered on the product time (dt=0).
 The DTMAX just has to be at least as big as the longest time gap between (advected) observations.
 Also, the time step between the layers in the stack (one hour) just has to be short enough that we aren't wasting observations by over-writing some locations with multiple observations, subject to efficiencies (1 minute would be overkill).
 This fact can be interpreted through figures … the case is shown just for a backward process.
 Since the orbit time is about 110 minutes, DTMAXE=24 and 1-hour stacks are chosen.

-The program was excuted with two wind adjustments; with and without the wind two be able to observe errors especially in AT estimation.
+The program was executed with two wind adjustments; with and without the wind, in order to highlight AT contributions due purely to the neglect of advection in the no-wind case.

 We devised a new code